Feline Housing and Enrichment Training Playbook

 - Simply leaving items like blankets and toys (unless they need to be deep-cleaned) in the cage day after day builds up that sense of familiarity.

 - Incorporating “aromatherapy” (spraying different scents in the cats’ room at different times of the day) and soothing sounds (playing calm music) are forms of enrichment that require little to no effort from staff.
+Use discretion when selecting scents for “aromatherapy” as some products can be harmful to cats.

 In the resources below, you will find many other low-cost enrichment and housing ideas for cats in shelters.